NathanKleekamp/bbp-website/content/blog/euclid-algorithm/index.md

   const remainder = m % n;

   if (remainder === 0) {
-    // This is our answer
+    // Break the recursive loop; this is our answer return n;
-    return n;
   }